Peevish Pen

 After I turned back, I could see a shaft of the setting sun through the trees. for a few moments, the woods seemed to glow.

-There were things I didn't see when I walked that I now see in five of these pictures.
-Do you see them, too?
+There were things I didn't see when I walked that I now see in at least five of these pictures.
+Do you see the orbs, too?

 I wonder—do we ever really walk alone?